What is Universal Credit?

 Paying your rent

 DGHP offers a range of different ways that you can pay your rent, from direct debits to paying online or over the phone without even speaking to anyone!
-We can help your find a method that suits you before you run into problems with payments.
+We can help your find a method of payment that suits you before you run into problems with payments.

 Finding work or training